minionpika/ESE-588/README.md

 Part 2 - Classification
 Part 3 - Classification of real data

-ESE_588_24_ProjectDescription.pdf - The detailed description of the project
+ESE_588_24_ProjectDescription.pdf - The detailed description of this project
 CTG.xls/cardiotocography.zip - The dataset for Part 3
 Output folder - Includes all the output tables and figures from ml_project.ipynb
-ESE588_115613595.pdf - Contains the report of the project ml_project.ipynb - All the running codes for this project
+ESE588_115613595.pdf - Contains the report of this project
+ml_project.ipynb - All the running codes for this project